Divers Supply Logo

 Scuba Mask

 Because the human eye is made for seeing clearly in air, a diver must create an air space between his eyes and the water to be able to see.
-A dive mask enables the diver to see and it also protects his eyes and a good portion of his face against the cold, water impurities and salt.
-Most masks today are made of silicone while a few are still made with rubber.
-Certain masks come with a purge valve, others can be fitted with corrective lenses.
-All Scuba mask encompass the nose to allow you to equalize the pressure in your mask and sinuses.
-Low-volume masks are easier to clear when flooded they are preferred by most divers.
-The air inside the mask is warmer than the surrounding water which causes condensation or fog to form on the inside of the glass.
-To eliminate this fogging divers use a non-irritating solution refered to as De-fog to ensure clear vision throughout the dive.
+A dive mask enables the diver to see and also protects their eyes and a good portion of their face against the cold, water impurities, and salt.
+Most masks today are made of silicone, while a few are still made with rubber.
+Certain masks come with a purge valve, and others can be fitted with corrective lenses.
+All Scuba masks encompass the nose to allow you to equalize the pressure in your mask and sinuses.
+Low-volume masks are easier to clear when flooded; most divers prefer them.
+The air inside the mask is warmer than the surrounding water, which causes condensation or fog to form on the inside of the glass.
+To eliminate this fogging, divers use a non-irritating solution referred to as Defog to ensure clear vision throughout the dive.

 Read our Scuba Mask Buying Guide